Fred Harman

-Fred Charles Harman II (February 9, 1902 - January 2, 1982) was an American cartoonist, best known for his popular Red Ryder comic strip, which he drew for 25 years, reaching 40 million readers through 750 newspapers.
+Fred Harman (February 9, 1902 – January 2, 1982) was an American cartoonist, best known for his popular Red Ryder comic strip, which he drew for 25 years, reaching 40 million readers through 750 newspapers.
 Harman sometimes used the pseudonym Ted Horn.

-Harman was two months old when his parents moved from St. Joseph, Missouri, to Pagosa Springs, Colorado, where he grew up familiar with horses and the ranching lifestyle.
+Born Leslie Fred Harman, he was two months old when his parents moved from St. Joseph, Missouri, to Pagosa Springs, Colorado, where he grew up familiar with horses and the ranching lifestyle.
 His father had previously homesteaded in Pagosa in 1891.
 Harman dropped out of school after seven years and never had any formal art training.
+He was self taught and developed an eye for dramatic perspective and authentic detail.

 Kansas City

-Fred Harman was the finest brush and ink artist of the Western genre.
-He was self taught and his eye for dramatic perspective, the authentic details he put into all of his work, is unmatched.
-Born Leslie Fred Harman, he worked as a pressman’s helper at The Kansas City Star, where he came in contact with the newspaper's art staff.
+Harman worked as a pressman's helper at The Kansas City Star, where he came in contact with the newspaper's art staff.
 When he was 20 years old, he was employed at the Kansas City Film Ad Company, working with Walt Disney as an animator.
 Harman and Disney partnered to form their own company but went broke within a year.
 Harman then went back to Colorado.
 Harman's brother, Hugh Harman, was also an animator at Disney's Kansas City studio.

 In the fall of 1924, Harman got a wire from an artist friend, Sam McConnell, about an illustrating job at Artcrafts Engraving Company.
 He took the first train he could get to St. Joseph, home of the Pony Express.
 In addition to his work as a catalog illustrator for Artcrafts (for the Olathe Boot Company, among other catalogs), Harmon created promotional art, book illustrations and film costume designs commemorating the Pony Express, and bought canvas and paint to create his own paintings at home in his spare time.
 Artcrafts then was on the 5th floor of the Jenkins Music Building, and Fred met and married musician Lola Andrews, who worked on the first floor of the same building.
 The couple had a son on May 27, 1927, the day Lindbergh arrived in Paris.
 Harman did not have the money to pay the hospital bill for his son's birth, so his boss at Artcrafts, William Henry Guenther Sr., bought one of Harman's paintings (of a cowboy with red hair) for the exact amount needed to cover the bill.
 The couple later moved to St. Paul, Minnesota, where Fred was a partner in an advertising agency for several years before it failed.
 He was employed in Iowa for a short time before moving his wife and son to Pagosa Springs, where they built a log cabin.
 In 1933, he moved to Los Angeles, where he edited, illustrated and published a Western magazine that collapsed after three issues.
 Although the Stendahl Art Gallery staged a show of his paintings, none sold.